-Put in quotations everything that comes directly from a book or the web, then cite the source.
+Put everything that comes directly from a book or the web in quotations, then cite the source.

-• A rule of thumb is that no quotation should be more than two lines in length.
-If it is longer than that, you need to paraphrase.

-Paraphrase, but make sure that you don't just rearrange a few words.
-One good strategy to paraphrase something is to read the passage, close the book or the web browser, and summarize what the author said.
+- A rule of thumb is that no quotation should be longer than two lines.
+If it is longer than that, you need to paraphrase. - Paraphrase, but make sure that you don't just rearrange a few words.
+One good paraphrasing strategy is to read the passage, close the book or the web browser, and summarize what the author said.